Olo Inc. (OLO) Shareholder Alert: Robbins LLP Reminds Investors of its Investigation of Olo Inc.

-/EIN News/ -- SAN DIEGO, April 25, 2023 (GLOBE NEWSWIRE) -- Robbins LLP is investigating the officers and directors of Olo Inc. (NYSE: OLO) to evaluate whether they breached fiduciary duties to Olo and its shareholders.
+SAN DIEGO, April 25, 2023 (GLOBE NEWSWIRE) -- Robbins LLP is investigating the officers and directors of Olo Inc. OLO to evaluate whether they breached fiduciary duties to Olo and its shareholders.
 Olo provides software-as-a-service platform for multi-location restaurants in the United States.

 If you would like more information about our investigation into Olo Inc.'s misconduct, click here.